 }

-# Create an IPAM scope.
+# Create a private IPAM scope.

 resource "alicloud_vpc_ipam_ipam_scope" "example_ipam_scope" {